blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

 * ✅ Build passes
 * ✅ All ArchUnit rules are satisfied
-* ✅ Architecture is valid and enforceable
+* ✅ Architecture satisfies the generated guardrails

 This establishes the **baseline contract**.